Fleming-Society/PCB-Challenge-2026/README.md

 ![Challenge schematic](schematic.png)

-# UCL Fleming x KCL Tech x Oxford Engineering x Imperial EEE z Cambridge Engineering x Edinburgh EEE soc: 2026 PCB Challenge | Sponsored by PCBWay
+# UCL x KCL x Oxford x Imperial x Cambridge x Edinburgh: 2026 PCB Challenge | Sponsored by PCBWay

 UCL, KCL and Oxford, Cambridge, Imperial and Edinburgh are proud to present the 2026 PCB Challenge.
 Many thanks to PCBWay for sponsoring the prizes.